Can Kidney Stones Be Prevented Through Diet and Acid-Base Balance?

 ⚖️ Disclaimer

-This article is for informational purposes only.
-It is not intended to diagnose or treat any condition.
-Please consult your healthcare provider before making any medical decisions.
+This article is provided for informational and educational purposes only.
+It does not constitute medical advice or a diagnosis, and is not intended to promote or recommend any specific product or treatment.
+Always consult your healthcare provider before making changes to your diet or supplement routine.